USAA is one of the top mortgage loans providers for current and former members of the US military and their families.

 But you must qualify for membership to join.
 Membership eligibility includes active military, former military, cadets and midshipmen, and family members of any of the above.

-Family includes widows, widowers and remarried former spouses who join USAA prior to or during the marriage, and individuals whose parents joined USAA.
+Family includes widows, widowers and remarried former spouses who join USAA before or during the marriage, and individuals whose parents joined USAA.
 If you are already a member, your children may also be eligible.

 The company was founded in San Antonio, Texas in 1922, by a group of 25 US Army officers.
 The objective of the company was mutual self-insurance for auto insurance, because military personnel were often unable to get coverage through the general market.